top of page

 Adventures In Acting - Flexibility!

-Finding our way to truth can feel like juggling with infinite objects - Flexibility is key!
+Finding our way to truth can feel like juggling infinite objects — flexibility is key!

 Mark Twain - Writer of "The Adventures of Tom Sawyer"

-As actors, we are tasked with finding a way to make sense of the words we are given — and then to make those words feel as if we have spoken them from our very own authentic self.
+As actors, our task is to make sense of the words we are given.
+Then, we deliver these words as if they came from our very own authentic selves.

-By exploring how we might adopt the feelings and opinions on offer from the script, we find out — in a very real sense — what we truly think and feel in our "real" life.
+By exploring how we adopt the feelings and opinions presented in the script, we discover what we truly think and feel in our "real" lives.
+Each actor's journey to articulate what they mean and mean what they say is unique and ever-changing.

-Some actors immerse themselves in the Meisner repetition to stay present and reactive; some find "substitution useful, others analyse their characters’ objectives like a text detective.
-Some swear by breathwork, some by journaling.
-There’s no single route — just your willingness to stay open and curious.
+Some actors immerse themselves in Meisner repetition to stay present and responsive.
+Others find substitution useful, while some analyze their characters’ objectives as if they were detectives deciphering a text.
+Techniques may vary: some actors swear by breathwork, others by journaling.
+There is no single route to success—only your willingness to remain open and curious.

 Embrace the Weird, the New, and the Unexpected

 You might find yourself in a rehearsal room where half the session is spent making strange animal noises or rolling on the floor.
-Why? (you might be thinking).
+You may wonder why.
 A team-building exercise?
-A test of your humiliation capacity?
-You could protest — or you could just go with it.
-The weirder the exercise, the more it might teach you.
+A test of your capacity for humiliation?
+You might protest, or you could simply go with it.
+The more peculiar the exercise, the more it might teach you.

-You might learn to let go of judgement — or at least have a funny story for your autobiography.
+You could learn to let go of judgment—or at the very least, have a funny story for your autobiography.

-Fun fact: Carey Mulligan and Bradley Cooper took part in shared "dream workshops" as part of their preparation for Maestro.
+Fun Fact!
+Carey Mulligan and Bradley Cooper participated in shared "dream workshops" as part of their preparation for Maestro.

 Why Flexibility Matters (and Not Just in Your Spine)

-Every rehearsal room, film set, or audition space has its own dynamic, rules, and personalities.
+Acting is fundamentally a collaborative art.
+Every rehearsal room, film set, or audition space has its own dynamics, rules, and personalities.

-That said, flexibility does not mean tolerating malpractice or neglect in the name of ‘art’.
-If a company isn’t providing basic equity, accessibility, or care, the pressure falls unfairly on the artists.
-It’s essential to know your rights, maintain your boundaries, and protect your well-being — physically, financially, and emotionally.
+However, flexibility does not equate to tolerating neglect or malpractice in the name of art.
+If a company fails to provide basic equity, accessibility, or care, then the pressure of those deficiencies unfairly burdens the artists.
+It's critical to know your rights, maintain boundaries, and prioritize your well-being—physically, financially, and emotionally.

-Know what you’re willing to adapt — and what is non-negotiable.
-You are your business, and your health and values must be at the centre of how you work.
+Know what you are willing to adapt and clarify what's non-negotiable.
+You are your business, and your health and values must be central to how you operate.

 Adapting to New Environments

-Once upon a time, many moons ago, while at a (now non-existent) drama school in London, I went for a drink after class with my classmates.
-While there, my mum called.
-After a quick chat, my fellow thespians looked at me with suspicion in their eyes — it turns out I had totally changed my whole personality whilst on the phone with my mum.
-And not just my phone voice either — a fully different person had answered the phone than the one sat drinking with them in the pub.
+Once upon a time, at a now-defunct drama school in London, I enjoyed drinks after class with my classmates.
+While there, my mom called.
+After a brief chat, my fellow actors looked at me suspiciously.
+I had completely changed my personality while speaking to her.
+Not just my phone voice; I was a different person altogether.

-Well, we all already understand the necessity to transform ourselves to suit our surroundings naturally — and sometimes subconsciously — but in our work, we can help that process along by having a useful method and a clear goal in mind.
+We naturally understand the need to transform ourselves to fit our surroundings, sometimes even subconsciously.
+In our work, we can facilitate that transformation by having a clear method and specific goals.

 Working with Different People, Different Ways

-Every director has a different style.
-Some will give you line readings.
-Some will ask deep, philosophical questions.
-Some will say nothing at all and expect you to figure it out.
+Every director has a unique style.
+Some provide line readings, while others ask deep, philosophical questions.
+Some remain silent, expecting you to figure it out.
+Then there are fellow actors—some rehearsal meticulously, while others thrive on spontaneity.

-Being flexible means you can meet all of them where they are.
+Being flexible means meeting everyone where they are.

-Tom's Tip: Try to get more curious about others' ways of working and really look at how someone finds their confidence on stage or screen.
-See if any of those ways might work for you.
-The more tools you have, the more flexible you become.
+Tom's Tip: Cultivate curiosity about others' methods.
+Observe how someone finds their confidence on stage or screen.
+You might discover techniques that resonate with you.
+The more tools you have, the more versatile you become.

 Final Thoughts

-The path of any actor is rarely straightforward, but it gets richer when we explore it in good company.
+The journey of any actor is rarely straightforward.
+However, it becomes more rewarding when we explore it together.

-If any of this resonates with you, you’re always welcome to join me in the work.
+If this resonates with you, you're always welcome to join me in the work.

 Adventures In Acting New HQ